Niger: A daunting presidency awaits Mohamed Bazoum | DW | 26.02.2021

 But Niger's interior minister, Alkache Alhada, has accused one of Niger's most popular opposition figures, Hama Amadou, of wanting to usurp power by "setting fire" to Niger.

-The government has vowed to arrest and prosecute Amadou, whom they allege is complicit in murder, violence, unacceptable racist remarks, and xenophobia.
+The government has vowed to arrest and prosecute Amadou, whom they allege is complicit in murder, violence, racist remarks and xenophobia.

 Prosecutors had claimed that Amadou was one of a group of people accused of smuggling babies from Nigeria via Benin to wealthy couples in Niger by falsely claiming the parenthood of around 30 children.